Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

         can result in overestimation of the noise.

-        Update (26/02/2020) : we have added simple cropping options - see crop_flag parameter in A) part3
+        Update (26/02/2020) : we have added simple cropping options - see crop_flag parameter in Work Flow 3) part A

 •	Evaluation and testing was done on a laptop with I7 8750H CPU and NVIDIA GeForce 2070RTX.